nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the flashcard at the specified INDEX.
-* The index refers to the index number shown in the displayed flashcard list.
+The INDEX refers to the index number shown in the displayed flashcard list.
-* The index **must be a positive integer greater than 0**. eg. 1, 2, 3, …
+* INDEX must be a positive integer **greater than 0**. eg. 1, 2, 3, …

 Examples:
 *  `list` followed by `delete 2` deletes the 2nd flashcard in the flashcard list.